-There is always the hope that the debt collectors would always adhere to the right side of the law, but unfortunately, it is not particularly unusual for debt collection companies to use a range of others tactics that could have a negative impact on your state of mental health.
+There is always the hope that the debt collectors would always adhere to the necessary legislation, but unfortunately, it is not particularly unusual for debt collection companies to use a range of others tactics that could have a negative impact on your state of mental health.
 They could may employ tactics which go against the guidelines, including bullying and harassment.

-Some people who have been contacted by debt collectors about their debt have stated that they have even ended up with sleepless nights after speaking to them.
-There are some people who have even said that they feel scared about answering the door or answering the phone, incase they need to deal with them.
-Consequently, debt support trust have stated that as many as 50% of people in the UK who have debt issues, have felt so low that they have even contemplated suicide.
+Some people who have had to deal with debt collectors about their debt have stated that they have even ended up with sleepless nights after speaking to them.
+There are some people who have even said that they feel scared about answering the door or even picking up their phone, incase they need to deal with them.
+Consequently, debt support trust have stated that up to half of people who have debt problems, will consider suicide.
 This is a startling statistic when you think that debt collection agencies are the cause of this.

 What regulations do debt collectors need to follow?

-As there are so many debt collection agencies out there chasing debt, and with some of them using the most destructive tactics to collect money, it is hardly surprising that the Office for Fair Trading ended up deciding to put out a number of guidelines that debt collection businesses are required to follow.
+As there are a wide range of debt collection agencies out there chasing debt, and with many of them using the most destructive tactics to collect money, it is not really surprising that the Office for Fair Trading ended up deciding to put out a some guidelines that the debt collection businesses are required to follow.
 These guidelines are relevant to all debt collectors, including Palmers Debt Recovery Debt Collection.